zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 #### Inside Render Thread

 **Disclaimer:** This flow works only if you set on your mesh "Allow CPU Access" at true.
-Otherwise RenderData (the interface that give access to the mesh buffers) in the coocked version of the asset will be available only in GPU.
+Otherwise, RenderData (the interface that gives access to the mesh buffers) in the cooked version of the asset will be available only in GPU.
 So to read them you have to dialogue with RenderThread.
 I didn't tested yet the performance hit of this specific change (if there is any).

 Let's start from _runComputeShader_RenderThread.
-Here is where the compute shader is executed, but before dispatch it you need to setup properly input and output.
+Here is where the compute shader is executed, but before dispatch it, you need to setup properly input and output.
 First we need to make our GraphBuilder and allocate memory:
 ```c++
 FMemMark Mark(FMemStack::Get());